dcchambers/learn-git/README.md

 * [GitHub Help - github.com](https://help.github.com/) - The official help page from GitHub.
 * [Git 101 - Chambers.io](http://chambers.io/2018/04/07/git-week.html) - Shameless
   self plug.
 I wrote some stuff about how to use Git and how it works under the hood.

-## Signatures

-Edit this file and add your name below to show that you have completed the tutorial.

-* Dakota Chambers